narf9995/Raccoonteurs-Racketeers/Resources/RESCOURCE-README.md

 ## Random_Raccoonteur.html

 This is a random generator for Raccoontuers.
 It has all the info you need to start playing sans the characters Name, Background, Nemesis Details, and Associate Details.
+You can open it in your browser.

 ## Random_Nemesis.html

 This is a random generator for the details about your raccoonteurs nemesis.
+You can open it in your browser.